Narcolepsy & Hypersomnia Treatment in Greenwich, CT

 - Certain autoimmune disorders, such as rheumatoid arthritis

-Narcolepsy should be diagnosed by a sleep specialist, such as Dr. Malhotra.
+Narcolepsy should be diagnosed by a sleep doctor and narcolepsy specialist, such as our doctors.
 Making a diagnosis typically begins with a comprehensive sleep evaluation and a physical examination.

 Further tests, such as an overnight sleep study, nap test, or multiple sleep latency test (MSLT), may be recommended.
 Consulting with a doctor trained in sleep medicine is the best way to get an accurate diagnosis and learn about your treatment options.